pymupdf/PyMuPDF/docs/faq.rst

 How to Create or Suppress Annotation Images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Normally, the pixmap of a page also shows the page's annotations.
-Occasionally, this may not be desireable.
+Occasionally, this may not be desirable.

 To suppress the annotation images on a rendered page, just specify *annots=False* in :meth:`Page.getPixmap`.